mcdemarco/the-new-kitchen-cookbook/pie/nonDairyPumpkin.md

 ## Variants

 The original recipe included 1/2 tsp. pepper, which has been reduced to a more reasonable quantity.
+My other recipe uses more cinnamon.